 The best agents will go out of their way to fight hard for the best terms and conditions for their clients.
-This after all is what they are paid to do.
-A great Real Estate agent will never think about their own pocket book but what makes the most sense for their client.
-This is one of the reasons why you should never choose and agent that “needs” to make a sale.
+This, after all, is what they are paid to do.
+A great Real Estate agent will never think about their pocket book but what makes the most sense for their client.
+This is one of the reasons why you should never choose and an agent that “needs” to make a sale.
 When you hire an agent who isn’t worried about when their next sale takes place, you will get much better advice.

-Real Estate agents who advocate for their clients are always striving for the the best possible terms for the transaction.
-Everything in Real Estate contracts are negotiable, good agents when warranted don’t hesitate to counter offer with a price that is more favorable to their client.
+Real Estate agents who advocate for their clients are always striving for the best possible terms for the transaction.
+Everything in Real Estate contracts is negotiable, good agents when warranted don’t hesitate to counteroffer with a price that is more favorable to their client.
 They have the negotiation skills necessary to get the job done right.

-If a client wants adjustments to contingency dates or closing dates, these should be negotiated appropriately.
-A good agent will understand the true value of each element to the client.
+If a client wants adjustments to contingency dates or closing times, these should be negotiated appropriately.
+A good agent will understand the real value of each element to the customer.
 Pushing to get clients everything they possibly can is what the best of the best do on a regular basis.

 6. Attend The Home Inspection to Represent The Seller.